 SATURDAY MORNING: An overnight line of severe storms will push from west to east across the south.
-Locally, those will approach I-55 as early as 6 AM and push to the east, exiting before 2 PM.
+Locally, those storms are already moving through the area and will push to the east, exiting before 2 PM.
 These storms will be severe with damaging winds and tornadoes the main threats.

 Regardless of colors, words, terminologies and more, don’t focus on where you are on a map or even at what ‘threat level’ we are advertising.
 The potential is there for anyone who watches WCBI on TV for widespread 60-80 mph damaging straight line winds.
 While the focus is often placed on tornadoes, we believe this will be the most widespread impact, causing damage to trees and power lines.
 Power outages are likely across the region.
 We encourage no travel Saturday morning as these storms pass through.

 We also believe there will be some embedded circulations within the line.
 This scenario lets us believe that a few tornadoes are expected in the region, and a strong tornado can’t be ruled out.
 The chance for a strong tornado will be highest on any supercell that develops and remains isolated ahead of the line of storms.
 However, with this event, severe thunderstorm warnings should be treated similarly to tornado warnings in vehicles, mobile homes and for those with outdoor activities.
 With a saturated ground, damaging winds have the chance to knock down trees and power-lines area-wide.

 SATURDAY AFTERNOON: Winds remain breezy behind the line of storms but turn out of the west and slowly diminish through the day.
 We expect a mostly cloudy sky to continue with falling temperatures after the front passes through.
 Look for lingering showers through about sunset.